cristidragomir97/LLMy/README.md

 ## ⚙️ Hardware
 The LeRemix platform combines a **3-wheel omnidirectional base** for holonomic motion with a **6-DOF SO-ARM100 robotic arm** for manipulation tasks.
 A **pan-tilt elevated camera mount** provides flexible perception capabilities, allowing the robot to survey its environment while performing manipulation operations.

+LeRemix is designed to be easy to assamble, easy to get started with and easy to expand.

 ### Actuators

 **11x Feetech STS3215 Servos (12V, 30KG torque):**